 Security Functional Requirement Dependencies Fulfilled by security requirements

-FDP_UCT.1 FTP_ITC.1 or FTP_TRP.1, FDP_ACC.1 or FDP_IFC.1 Yes

 FDP_UIT.1 FTP_ITC.1 or FTP_TRP.1, FDP_ACC.1 or FDP_IFC.1 Yes

 FDP_ACC.1/ Loader FDP_ACF.1 Yes

 FDP_ACF.1/ Loader FMT_MSA.3 See discussion below

 FIA_API.1 None No dependency

-FDP_SDR.1 None Yes

 FDP_SDC.1/PM None No dependency

+FIA_UID.1/PM None No dependency

 FDP_SDI.2/PM None No dependency

 FPT_RPL.1/PM None No dependency

+FDP_IRA.1/PM None No dependency

 FDP_URC.1/PM None No dependency

-FDP_DAU.2/PM FIA_UID.1 Yes
+FDP_DAU.2/PM FIA_UID.1 Satisfied by FIA_UID.1

-FIA_UID.1/PM None No dependency

-Table 8 Dependencies of the Security Functional Requirements
+Table 8.
+Dependencies of the Security Functional Requirements

-- Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
+- 329 Part 2 of the Common Criteria defines the dependency of FDP_IFC.1 (information flow control policy statement) on FDP_IFF.1 (Simple security attributes).
 The specification of FDP_IFF.1 would not capture the nature of the security functional requirement nor add any detail.
 As stated in the Data Processing Policy referred to in FDP_IFC.1 there are no attributes necessary.
 The security functional requirement for the TOE is sufficiently described using FDP_ITT.1 and its Data Processing Policy (FDP_IFC.1).
 Therefore the dependency is considered satisfied. - In particular the security functional requirements providing resistance of the hardware against manipulations (e. g.
 FPT_PHP.3) support all other more specific security functional requirements (e. g.
 FCS_RNG.1) because they prevent an attacker from disabling or circumventing the latter.
 Together with the discussion of the dependencies above this shows that the security functional requirements build a mutually supportive whole. - The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/TDES and FCS_COP.1/AES are not included in this Security Target since the TOE only provides an engine for encryption and decryption.
 But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented application.
-The dependent requirements of FCS_COP.1/TDES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is considered to be satisfied because the access control specified for the intended TOE is not role-based but enforced for each subject.
-Therefore, there is no need to identify roles in form of a security functional requirement FMT_SMR.1. - The dependency FMT_MSA.3 of FDP_ACF.1/Loader is not be necessary.
-The security attributes of ROM used to enforce the Loader SFP are fixed by the IC manufacturer.
-The access attribute of ROM have
+The dependent requirements of FCS_COP.1/TDES and FCS_COP.1/AES concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - 332 The functional requirements FCS_CKM.4 which are dependent to FCS_CKM.5 are not included in this Security Target since the TOE only provides an engine for encryption and decryption or an engine for message digesting.
+But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented application.
+The dependent requirements of FCS_CKM.5 concerning these functions shall be fulfilled by the environment (Security IC Embedded Software). - 333 The functional requirements FCS_CKM.1 and FCS_CKM.4 which are dependent to FCS_COP.1/HMAC is not included in this Security Target since the TOE only provides an engine for message digesting.
+But the Security IC Embedded Software may fulfill these requirements related to the needs of the implemented